parmag/fixefid/README.md

 Paul                     Robinson                 051
 ```

 by default the alphanumeric fields are right padded with spaces, whereas the numeric fields are left padded with zeroes.
-This default behavior can be changed with the extended properties.
+This default behavior can be changed with the relative annotations.

 If you have the record as string (read for example from a file), create a record with the string e read the fields: